JustinCWang/BUCS391S1-Team-Ditto-SparkBytes/README.md

 To set up your Supabase database for this project, please refer to the schema in the [documentation](./Documentation.pdf).
 To set up the test data, please refer to the [README](/testdata/README.md)

+### Setting up Share Event Link

+To set up the share event link properly, use ```http://localhost:3000/events/${event_id}``` and change port as necessary.

+If you are deploying the server, remember to update this link accordingly.

 ### Development Server